 The Ultimate Marathon Training Plan For Beginners

-Whether you are training for your first or fiftieth marathon, trying to break five hours or qualify for the Boston Marathon, or want to run as many or as few miles per week while still having a good race, you need a great marathon training plan.
+Whether you are training for your first or fiftieth marathon, trying to break five hours, or trying to qualify for the Boston Marathon, you need a great marathon training plan.

-Even though it is important to follow a training plan no matter what running level you are at, a marathon training plan for beginners is even more crucial to be able to get to the marathon fully prepared and injury-free.
+Even though it is important to follow a training plan no matter what running level you are at, if you are a first-time marathon runner then a marathon training plan for beginners is even more crucial to get you to your first marathon fully prepared and injury-free.

 In this guide, we have created an 18-week marathon training plan for beginners to do just that.